alijahnas/CKA-practice-exercises/networking.md

 Doc: https://kubernetes.io/docs/concepts/services-networking/service/

+Questions:
-Create a deployment with the latest nginx image and two replicas.
+- Create a deployment with the latest nginx image and two replicas.

-Expose it's port 80 through a service of type NodePort.
+- Expose it's port 80 through a service of type NodePort.

-Show all elements, including the endpoints.
+- Show all elements, including the endpoints.

-Get the nginx index page through the NodePort.
+- Get the nginx index page through the NodePort.

 <details><summary>Solution</summary>
 <p>